dadja/dadja/README.md

 - 🌱 Would like to become an OSS engineer if you know here to start please ping me .
 - 👯 I’m looking to collaborate on Open Source projects linked to games and or mobile
 - 🤔 I’m looking for help with some game concepts understanding , imnage and audio manipulations ...
-- 🤔 mainly try to understand how to program rythmn games ..
+- 🤔 Trying to understand how to program rythmn games and build my own ..
-- 💬 Ask me about ...
 - 📫 How to reach me: bassoudadja@gmail.com
 - 😄 Pronouns: he/him/his
-- ⚡ Fun fact: ...